slr-ladders/theladders.github.com/README.markdown

 Now you're ready to issue a pull request.
 If you're new to doing pull requests, ask [@jconnolly](https://github.com/jconnolly).
 You'll do it once and never forget.
 It's like riding a bike.
 But I'm not documenting how to ride a bike here.

+## Social

+After it's live, put a link to your post up over on http://news.ycombinator.com/ and http://reddit.com/r/programming if appropriate.
+After it's up, let [@jconnolly](https://github.com/jconnolly) know and he'll add it to your post for further discussion.

 ## Protips

 1. Make the first sentence count.
 Shocking statistic, bombastic claim, etc.